Kola Tubosun: Literary translations

 Túbọ̀sún is currently the Africa co-editor of the inaugural edition of the Best Literary Translations Anthology, guest edited by Jane Hirshfield.
 It is to be published by Deep Vellum in 2024.

 He is a translator of literature from and into Yoruba, his mother tongue, and has argued for more literary translations into African languages as a way of revitalizing the languages.
 His translation of a short story by Kenyan writer Ngũgĩ wa Thiong'o into Yoruba was published in the Jalada Language Translation project in March 2016.
 In 2019, his translation of a short story by Chimamanda Ngozi Adichie was published in the Absinthe Journal in 2019.
 He has also translated James Baldwin, Wole Soyinka, and Haruki Murakami.
 Since 2005, he has translated into English some of the poetry of his father, Yoruba language poet, Olatubosun Oladapo through the Poetry Translation Centre in London.
-One of these poems was published in Love is Not Dead by Christopher McCabe and Swirl of Words / Swirl of Worlds – Poems from 94 Languages Spoken Across Hackney.
+One of these poems was published in No, Love is Not Dead: An Anthology of Love Poetry from Around the World, edited by Christopher McCabe, and Swirl of Words / Swirl of Worlds – Poems from 94 Languages Spoken Across Hackney (gathered by Stephen Watts).

 His second collection of poetry, Ìgbà Èwe, is a bilingual collection with original Yorùbá translations of poetry by American philosopher and poet Emily Grosholz and illustrated by Yemisi Aribisala.

 In 2022, he was credited as having translated the screenplay of the film adaptation of Death and the King's Horseman, a play by Wole Soyinka into Yorùbá.
 The film was directed by playwright Biyi Bandele and co-produced by Netflix and Ebonylife TV titled Elesin Oba, The King's Horseman.
 It had its world premier at the Toronto International Film Festival in September 2022, and starred Odunlade Adekola, Shaffy Bello, Brymo, Deyemi Okanlawon, Omowunmi Dada, Jide Kosoko, Kevin Ushi, Jenny Stead, Mark Elderkin, Langley Kirkwood, Taiwo Ajai-Lycett, and Joke Silva.

+Túbọ̀sún has also had language-related screen credits on Aisha, a 2022 film written and directed by Frank Berry and starring Letitia Wright and Josh O'Connor; and on Ministry of ungentlemanly warfare, a 2024 directed film by Guy Ritchie.

 Awards

 Premio Ostana

 In January 2016, Tubosun was chosen as a recipient of a Premio Ostana "Special Prize" for Mother Tongue Literature (Il Premio Ostana Internazionale Scritture in Lingua Madre 2016), a prize given to any individual who has done writing and notable advocacy for the defence of an indigenous language.
 The prize ceremony was held from 2 to 5 June 2016, in the town of Ostana (Cuneo, Italy).
 Tubosun was the first African to be so honoured by the organisation.

 In October 2015, he was nominated for the CNN African Journalists Award for his travel piece Abeokuta's Living History, first published at KTravula.com.
-He was the first ever blogger on the award shortlist.
+He was the first-ever blogger on the award shortlist.